Timthreetwelve/WUView/README.md

 You can always download the latest release from the [releases page](https://github.com/Timthreetwelve/WUView/releases).
 Note that a "portable" release (the one with "NonInstall.zip" in the file name) is provided as well as the traditional installer.

 ### Features
-* View details for each update.
+* View details for each update, including Event Log entries, if available.
 * Easily exclude entries, such as Defender.
+* Temporarily filter entries.
 * Link to the Support URL.
 * Link to HResult explanation (the HResult is placed in the clipboard).
 * Toggle the visibility of the details pane.